whiskey/markdown-cv/index.md

 ### Technology

-- Mobile software development; iOS, Swift, Objective-C, Fastlane
-- Python development; Django, Flask, Automation/Scripting
 - AWS architecture and IT transformation; DevOps, micro services, private projects
+- Mobile software development; iOS, Swift, Objective-C
+- Python development; Django, Flask
+- (Process-)Automation; Continuous delivery & -deployment; Fastlane, Jenkins
-- Agile development; Scrum & Kanban
+- Agile development; Scrum, Kanban, Lean development
+- Understanding of different software life cycles

 ### Personal Skills

 - Experience to manage cross-functional teams and oversee the needs of all stakeholders in multi-disciplinary projects
+- Able to go deep into technology as well as simplified according to target audience
+- Team player
+- Problem solving with a mix of best practice and lean software development
 - Critical thinking
-- Problem solving with a mix of best practice and lean software development
-- Team player
 - Conflict resilient

 ## Occupation

 ### Professional

+`03/2020-today`{:.projectdate} _Freelance_{:.tag .free}
+{:.projectmeta}

+**Mobile developer (iOS)**, tbd

+- App development to be used for a German public transport company
+- Design and development of shared code libraries to be used within the iOS team
+- Mobile API design & review
+- _Technologies:_ Swift, UIKit, CoreData

 `11/2019-02/2020`{:.projectdate} _Freelance_{:.tag .free}
 {:.projectmeta}